Matthew Parris: Early life and education

 Parris was born in Johannesburg, South Africa.
 The eldest of six children (three brothers and two sisters), he grew up in several British territories: South Africa, Cyprus, Rhodesia, Swaziland and Jamaica, where his father was working as an electrical engineer.
 His parents ended up working and living in Catalonia, Spain, where Parris later bought a house.

 At the age of 19, Parris drove across Africa to Europe in a Morris Oxford; the trip was traumatically punctuated when, he reports in his 2002 autobiography, he and his female companion were attacked, and he was forced to witness her rape.

 He later attributed his embrace of conservatism to an early reading of George Orwell's Animal Farm: "An admiration for [the pigs'] intelligence and sense of order dawned in me.
 I never liked them, but their final triumph taught me that idealism is not enough."

 Parris was educated at Waterford Kamhlaba United World College of Southern Africa, an independent school just outside Mbabane in Swaziland, Sessions School on the island of Cyprus, and Clare College, Cambridge, where he gained a first class degree in law and was a member of the Cambridge University Liberal Club.
 He won a Paul Mellon scholarship and studied international relations at Yale University.
-At Yale, he failed to receive his Master of Arts degree, later blaming "too much coffee, Four Roses bourbon, train training to break a five-minute mile and hanging out with interesting people."
+At Yale, he failed to receive his Master of Arts degree, later blaming "too much coffee, Four Roses bourbon, training to break a five-minute mile and hanging out with interesting people."
 It was at the university that he befriended Peter Ackroyd.

 Early and parliamentary career

 Parris was offered a job as an MI6 officer, but instead worked for the Foreign and Commonwealth Office for two years.
 In 1976, he left this career because he did not like its formality, and because he wanted to become a Member of Parliament.
 He eventually joined the Conservative Research Department and moved on to become correspondence secretary to Margaret Thatcher.

-In the late 1970s, he was awarded an RSPCA medal — presented by Thatcher, then Leader of the Opposition) — for jumping into the River Thames to rescue a dog.
+In the late 1970s, he was awarded an RSPCA medal – presented by Thatcher, then Leader of the Opposition – for jumping into the River Thames to rescue a dog.
 He later attributed that incident for the party's decision to select him as a parliamentary candidate.

 Parris was the Conservative MP for the parliamentary constituency of West Derbyshire from 1979 to 1986.
 Competing prospective candidates for the seat included Peter Lilley and Michael Howard.
 He voiced support for gay rights.
 Parris left politics to pursue a career in journalism.
 While a politician he wrote a few newspaper columns; one, "Stop being Beastly to Tatchell" for The Times, complained about homophobic tactics used against Peter Tatchell in the 1983 Bermondsey by-election.